BackupTheBerlios/librazur/librazur/m2/maven-fixcrlf-plugin/README.txt

-This is the README file for Maven 2 plugin fixcrlf.
+This is the README file for Fixcrlf Maven 2 plugin.
 Copyright (c) 2005 Librazur.
 http://librazur.info